-26. The Mullerthal region of Luxembourg is known as Little Switzerland.
+26. The Mullerthal region of Luxembourg is Little Switzerland.

 27. Forests cover more than a third of the country.

-And just over half of them are privately owned.
+And just over half of them have private owners.

 The two agreements were signed in 1985 and 1990 in the tiny village of Schengen in Luxembourg’s wine-growing Moselle region.
-The village, located where Luxembourg, France and Germany meet, symbolises free movement and the abolition of internal borders.
+The village, located where Luxembourg, France, and Germany meet, symbolizes free movement and the abolition of internal borders.